Intentional community: Ireland

+Mexico

+Topolobampo was the site of an utopian colony from 1886 to 1893.
+U.S. author Marie Howland and Canadian book publisher John W. Lovell were prominent in the community.

+Zihuatanejo Project was a psychedelic training center and intentional community created during the counterculture of the 1960s by Timothy Leary and Richard Alpert in Zihuatanejo, Guerrero.

 Russia

 In imperial Russia, the vast majority of Russian peasants held their land in communal ownership within a mir community, which acted as a village government and a cooperative.
-The very widespread and influential pre-Soviet Russian tradition of monastic communities of both sexes could also be considered a form of communal living.
-After the end of communism in Russia, monastic communities have again become more common, populous and, to a lesser degree, more influential in Russian society.
-Various patterns of Russian behavior — toloka (толока), pomochi (помочи), artel (артель) — are also based on communal ("мирские") traditions.
+The widespread and influential pre-Soviet Russian tradition of monastic communities of both genders may be considered a form of communal living.
+After the end of communism in Russia, monastic communities have again become common, populous and project some influence in Russian society.
+Various patterns of Russian behavior — toloka (толока), pomochi (помочи), artel (артель) — are based on communal ("мирские") traditions.

-In the years immediately following the revolutions of 1917 Tolstoyan communities proliferated in Russia, but they were eventually wiped out or stripped of their independence due to collectivisation and ideological purges in the late 1920s.
-Colonies, such as the Life and Labor Commune, relocated to Siberia to avoid being liquidated.
-Several Tolstoyan leaders, including Yakov Dragunovsky (1886-1937), were put on trial and then sent to the Gulag prison camps.
+In the years after the 1917 revolution Tolstoyan communities proliferated in Russia, but they were eventually wiped out or stripped of their independence due to collectivisation and ideological purges in the late 1920s.
+The Life and Labor Commune and other colonies relocated to Siberia to avoid being liquidated.
+Several Tolstoyan leaders, including Yakov Dragunovsky (1886–1937), were sent to Gulag prison camps.